 The historical and cultural heart of Joliet is its downtown.
 As with central business districts across the nation, Downtown Joliet has transitioned from the once retail hub of the community to a service, entertainment and educational destination.
 This transition has resulted in significant private and public investments which continue to date.

 A plan has been adopted and is being implemented to further encourage growth and redevelopment.
 To help foster this goal the City has incentivized a number of mixed-use projects to provide an increase in multi-family housing units to create a downtown stock.
+You can follow our progress in implementing the Downtown Plan here.

-Downtown TIFs & Special Service Area Incentives
+Downtown TIFs, Special Service Area, and Opportunity Zone Incentives

-The City has also established an economic development special service area (SSA) to serve the Joliet City Center Core Area.
+The City established an economic development special service area (SSA) to serve the Joliet City Center Core Area.
 This SSA provides funding for a number of incentive grant programs to assist with both redevelopment and business startups within the Downtown Joliet and the commercial corridors that serve as entryways.

 Downtown Joliet is a diverse area serving as a major employment and entertainment center.
 CoStar estimates a downtown employment base of approximately 12,000.
 Multi-family housing is occurring in redevelopment projects increasing the residential population of downtown.
 Several high impact downtown anchors are mentioned below: